jnozzi/cocoadev.com/SiteContent/General/SingleObjectPrelink.markdown

-This isn't so much of a question as something I think is worth sharing about [[XCode]], which I haven't seen described elsewhere.
+This isn't so much of a question as something I think is worth sharing about General/XCode, which I haven't seen described elsewhere.
 I wanted to create a reusable framework which can be included in other people's applications, which includes code from a static library (say, libmysqlclient.a).
-But I didn't want to have people install the [[MySQL]] client libraries in addition to the reusable framework.
+But I didn't want to have people install the General/MySQL client libraries in addition to the reusable framework.

 This is how you can achieve it, AFAIK: